akantifirst/electrobot/README.md

 3. Convertion of schemas to PNG and then to PDF

 ##Limitations

-Currently only german language is supported.
+<br>Currently only german language is supported.
-Available cable types are NYM, NYY, NYCWY, N2XH Available circuit breaker makers are ABB, Hager, Siemens Currently only circuit breakers are supported (fuses are not supported) This program doesn't concider circuit breaker selectivity.
+<br>Available cable types are NYM, NYY, NYCWY, N2XH.
+<br>Available circuit breaker makers are ABB, Hager, Siemens.
+<br>Currently only circuit breakers are supported (fuses are not supported).
+<br>This program doesn't concider circuit breaker selectivity.